chef/automate/components/automate-chef-io/content/docs/publish_cookbooks_multiple_servers.md

-The `delivery-sugar` cookbook exposes some libraries and a resource that you can use to publish a cookbook (or multiple cookbooks) to multiple Chef servers or organizations.
-The following examples show how to publish to both a single Chef server and how to extend that methodology to publish to multiple Chef servers.
+The `delivery-sugar` cookbook exposes some libraries and a resource that you can use to publish a cookbook (or multiple cookbooks) to multiple Chef Infra Servers or organizations.
+The following examples show how to publish to both a single Chef Infra Server and how to extend that methodology to publish to multiple Chef Infra Servers.

 ## Prerequisites